Vaullti-KR/3dObjectRecognition/README.md

 Logic 7 - The left column of boxes contains the machine learning text files exported from jupyter for each object classification.
 These are  trained points as they relate to this object.

-Logic 8 - WIP (not that this isn't all wip) but it is the start of logistic regression.
+Logic 8 -  start of logistic regression.